BorisMuzellec/borismuzellec.github.io/_pages/about.md

 ## Research interests ##

-My research is focused on applying tools from the optimal transport theory to machine learning and vice-versa.
+My research is focused on applying tools from the optimal transport theory to machine learning, and vice-versa.

 ## News ##